-I'm an Assistant Professor at USC in Computer Science and a Research Team Lead in Information Sciences Institute (ISI), where I'm also a member of the USC NLP Group, USC Machine Learning Center and ISI Center on Knowledge Graphs.
+I'm an Assistant Professor at USC in Computer Science and a Research Team Leader in Information Sciences Institute (ISI).
+I'm a member of the USC NLP Group, USC Machine Learning Center and ISI Center on Knowledge Graphs.
 At USC CS I'm the PI of the Intelligence and Knowledge Discovery (INK) Research Lab.
-I work part time at Snapchat as a Data Science Advisor in 2018.
+Previously I was a Data Science Advisor at Snapchat.
 Prior to USC, I did my PhD work in computer science at UIUC.
 I've also spent time with the NLP group and the SNAP group at the Stanford University.

 I work on new algorithms and datasets in natural language processing and machine learning to make our AI systems cheaper (less labeled data), transparent (explainability) and reliable (incorporating human knowledge, constraints, and decision rationales).
 My group (INK Lab) focuses on developing label-efficient, prior-informed models that extract machine-actionable knowledge from natural language data, perform neural-symbolic knowledge reasoning for intelligent applications, and learning (to adapt and improve) from human explanations and instructions.
 Please check out the our group website for more information.